Homepage

 Powering positive change and social impact

-One of the three ambitions set out in our Strategic Plan is to contribute to a happier, prouder and more connected society, using the power and platform of sport to inspire positive change.
+One of our ambitions is to contribute to a happier, prouder and more connected society, using the power and platform of sport

 Sporting success on the world stage gives us, the high-performance sport community, a unique platform from which to power positive, meaningful and lasting change for people and the planet or as it’s also described, to have a social impact.